aa-fiu-classes/cnt-4713-web/project-2.md

                   close
                 connection

-- Client should support transfer of files that are up to `100 MiB`. **This requirement in no way implies that your client should not support larger files!
-It just ensures to ensure that you considered large files that may not fit in RAM.**
+- Client should support transfer of large files that do not fit into RAM, i.e., you cannot read file into memory and send it or receive all in memory and then write.

 - Whenever client receives no packets from server for more than `10 seconds`, it should abort the connection (close socket and exit with non-zero code)